top of page

 _MDS2138-Retouched.jpeg

-Sharifa Yasmin (she/her) is a trans Egyptian-American director, actor, playwright and intimacy coordinator.
+Sharifa Yasmin (she/her) is a trans Arab-American director, actor and playwright.
 Sharifa focuses on work that speaks to the heartbeat of humanity, often uplifting the voices of those most marginalized.

 Yasmin’s playwriting focuses on the intersection of Queer and Arab identities.
-Her plays have been produced with Playwrights Foundation, Amphibian Stage, Women’s Theatre Festival, taught at DePaul, Susquehanna, and Kansas Universities, and published in The Methuen Drama Book of Trans Plays.
+Her plays have been produced with Playwrights Foundation, Amphibian Stage, Women’s Theatre Festival, American Blues Theatre, taught at DePaul, Susquehanna, and Kansas Universities, and published in The Methuen Drama Book of Trans Plays.
+Her play Close to Home was distinguished by the American Theatre Wing when recognized and recommended at the annual Antoinette Gala.

-Yasmin was honored as the inaugural recipient of the SCDF Barbara Whitman Award in 2021.
+Yasmin was honored as the inaugural recipient of the SCDF Barbara Whitman Award in 2021 for her work in directing.
 She currently serves as a member of The Drama League's Directors Council and is completing her MFA in Directing with Brown/Trinity Rep.

 bottom of page